dthanh15032003/filelessdetection/README.md

 # Fileless Malware Detection Tool

-This repository contains code for a Fileless Malware Detection Tool designed to analyze files for potential malware using AWS Lambda functions, EC2 instances, and machine learning models.
+This repository contains code for a Fileless Malware Detection Tool designed to analyze files and system memory for potential fileless malware using AWS Lambda functions, EC2 instances, and machine learning models.

 ## Lambda Functions